-• Major corridors: The primary State and County roadways that are connected to broader regional transportation corridors provide direct linkages throughout the community that set Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings the tone for the generalized physical appearance and development standards throughout the Town.
+• Major corridors: The primary State and County roadways that are connected to broader regional transportation corridors provide direct linkages throughout the community that set the tone for the generalized physical appearance and development standards throughout the Town.
 The Comprehensive Plan recommends that the Town work with State and County jurisdictions to establish context sensitive design standards that address elements such as street tree planting and other landscaping, lighting, and pedestrian amenities.
 The Westwood neighborhood provides an opportunity to develop a signature site along two major corridors, those being Maple Road (County Road 192) and Sheridan Drive (State Route 324).
 The Project will create defining entry ways along both corridors that are well landscaped, inviting, and accommodating for pedestrian users.

-• Landmarks: The Project Sponsor recognizes the historical sensitivity and unique architectural styling that the existing Westwood Clubhouse offers to the community, however it is important to note that as currently positioned within the ownership of a privately managed social club, the Clubhouse is not fully realized as a general community asset both in terms of its basic utilization and historic value.

-Public facilities and spaces: Great public spaces are critical to civic life and the visual identity of the community.
+- Landmarks: The Project Sponsor recognizes the historical sensitivity and unique architectural styling that the existing Westwood Clubhouse offers to the community, however it is important to note that as currently positioned within the ownership of a privately managed social club, the Clubhouse is not fully realized as a general community asset both in terms of its basic utilization and historic value. - Public facilities and spaces: Great public spaces are critical to civic life and the visual identity of the community.
 The Comprehensive Plan recognizes the need to sustain existing public spaces through careful maintenance but also the desire to develop additional public spaces that are strategically placed throughout the community.
 The Westwood neighborhood provides an opportunity to realize a significant public recreational space within the Town that is integrated into the surrounding community and pedestrian networks.
-The proposed Westwood Park will provide a new approximately 39-acre recreational amenity within the Town adjacent to the natural setting of the Ellicott Creek corridor and includes a proposed approximately 6.5-acre stormwater detention lake.
-Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings December 2016 The Comprehensive Plan recognizes that the key initiatives related to the Aesthetic/Community Character and Revitalization goals cannot be fully realized by relying on public investment only.
+The proposed Westwood Park will provide a new approximately 45-acre recreational amenity within the Town adjacent to the natural setting of the Ellicott Creek corridor and includes a proposed approximately 6.2-acre stormwater detention lake.

+The Comprehensive Plan recognizes that the key initiatives related to the Aesthetic/Community Character and Revitalization goals cannot be fully realized by relying on public investment only.
 Both public and private sources of funding are acknowledged as necessary to fully pursue the necessary improvements as identified within the community character and revitalization initiatives.
 The Westwood neighborhood provides an opportunity to make significant advances in both goals on the basis of private investment.